DanielBonnery/dataCPS/README.md

 ```
 Note that installation is slow, because part of the installation process is the downloading of data from the Census Bureau website.

 # Demonstration

+By default, the package downloads zip files, and only select some variables, as shown in the following summary:

 ```r